sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 - too many steps in the interview process with the rationale "it's better to be safe than sorry" or "google does, we'll do it too"
 - enormous irrelevant take-home exercise given out because "the interviewers are too busy"

-I believe that that symptom signifies a problem: **interviewers and managers rarely know how to check if the person is a good fit for their role**.
+I believe that this symptom signifies a problem: **interviewers and managers rarely know how to check if the person is a good fit for their role**.

-All the companies are different, all the teams and domain areas are unique, therefore copying the process, or even the list of questions from some other context is at least not optimal, if not harmful.
+All the companies are different, all the teams and domain areas are unique, therefore copying the process, or even the list of questions from some other context is at least not optimal, if not harmful — you will be checking for something you don't need and therefore either reject good candidates or hire wrong ones.

 [todo: think of a good video on cargo cults]